Legobman/su25-team10/object-oriented-design/DnDGroupFinderDesign.md

 |      |         |                     |           |

 ## 1. Product Overview
-Class Connect is a simple, comprehensive, easy to use web app with the goal of providing classes to students in various fields.
-Students and teachers make use of the centralized platform to meet their needs.
-Teachers create and publish classes, students sign up for any available classes that they are interested in.
+The D&D Group Finder is a web-based application designed to connect Dungeons and Dragons Game Masters with interested players.
+The product aims to simplify the process of finding, joining, and managing D&D games through ha centralized platform.
+By providing a user-friendly interface and features tailored to both GMs and Players, the application supports the growing need for virtual and local tabletop game.

 ## 2. Use Cases
 ### 2.1 Use Case Model